About

 I have always been one of those contemplatives who spends a lot of time in their own company being curiously fecund in sleuthing.
 Not intentionally.
 It just happens that way.
 A thought would come to mind, nudged along by intrigue, and off it would take me to who knows where.
 I am a dreamer, a wanderer and a fervent enquirer to all there is to know about what makes us tick.
 And there is a lot to know.
 Many life times worth and we would still only scratch the surface.

 People never made much sense to me, although the natural world did.
-I could never figure out why people were so conflicted towards life.
+I could never figure out why people were so conflicted toward life.
 It is beautiful to look at, easy to appreciate and yet held down by this destructive weight that would leave me nonplussed.

 In many ways I was awake to what was going on around me, but also acutely aware of my own limitations and what this might mean to the interpretation of my experiences.